monowai/flockdata.org/README.md

 ===========

 ## Project Status
-We're at 0.90 and very close to being feature frozen.
+We're at 0.91 and very close to being feature frozen.
 Code and API are stable with only a few changes to the way tags are handled.
 Master now supports Neo4j2.
 There is a Neo4j19 branch if you prefer.
 Data migration between versions is not guaranteed until we hit 1.0.

+While we are supporting Neo4j2 this code should be considered experimental until the SDN4J team finalise their release.

 ## Executive Summary
 Track, Find, Kompare and Explore